Knowledge Card: Filling LLMs' Knowledge Gaps with Plug-in Specialized Language Models: Analysis

-\paragraph{Knowledge Stream Analysis} In \emph{bottom-up}, three hyperparameters (\Sref{subsec:knowledge_integration}) govern the ``knowledge stream'' from modular specialized LMs to the general-purpose LLMs.
-Specifically, $n_1$ controls how many documents each LM generates, $n_2$ controls how many are retained after the three knowledge filters, and $n_3$ controls how many are put into the context of LLMs.
-We investigate these control measures and report model performance in Figure \ref{fig:knowledge_stream}.
-It is illustrated that: 1) $n_1$ has a marginal impact, suggesting that specialized LMs generate largely homogeneous knowledge even with temperature sampling \citep{caccialanguage}; 2) larger $n_2$ leads to performance drops, suggesting that the three knowledge filters ensure knowledge quality; 3) $n3=1$, where only one knowledge document is adopted at a time (as in previous works \citep{sun2022recitation, shi2023replug}) is worse than larger values, showing the advantage of multi-domain knowledge synthesis uniquely enabled by \ourmethod{}.
+\paragraph{Knowledge Stream Analysis} In \emph{bottom-up}, three hyperparameters (\Sref{subsec:knowledge_integration}) govern the ``knowledge stream'' from knowledge cards to the general-purpose LLMs.
+Specifically, $n_1$ controls how many documents each LM generates, $n_2$ controls how many are retained after the three knowledge selectors, and $n_3$ controls how many are put into the context of LLMs.
+We investigate these control measures and report performance in Figure \ref{fig:knowledge_stream}.
+It is illustrated that: 1) $n_1$ has a marginal impact, suggesting that knowledge cards generate largely homogeneous knowledge even with temperature sampling \citep{caccialanguage}; 2) larger $n_2$ leads to performance drops, suggesting that the three knowledge selectors ensure knowledge quality; 3) $n3=1$, where only one knowledge document is adopted at a time (as in previous works \citep{sun2022recitation, shi2023replug}) is worse than larger values, showing the advantage of multi-domain knowledge synthesis uniquely enabled by \ourmethod{}.